ikfoundation.org

 Promoting Natural & Cultural History

-A smaller number of late 18th century silk textiles – from the substantial collection of clothing, bedcovers, ribbons, pocketbooks, samplers etc at Malmö Museum – were evidently made or used locally at that period of time.
+A smaller number of late 18th century silk textiles – from the substantial collection of clothing, bedcovers, ribbons, pocketbooks, samplers, etc., at Malmö Museum – were made or used locally at that period of time.
 One such item was a sampler embroidered with silk and wool on linen canvas by Anna Christina Pettersson (1788-1857) in 1795.
 She was a daughter to the local merchant Olof Pettersson (1746-1882) and his wife Lovisa Charlotta (née Faxe, 1766-1837).
-It was still foremost girls from well-to-do backgrounds in the ages from six to fifteen who stitched samplers for educational purposes, like the seven-year-old Anna Christina.
+It was still foremost girls from well-to-do backgrounds in the ages of six to fifteen who stitched samplers for educational purposes, like the seven-year-old Anna Christina.
 Another local example is a small embroidered box, marked with the initials “ADB” and the year “1763”.
 The red silk fabric was decorated with appliqué of patterned silks, satin stitch of silk yarn and silver threads.
 This exquisite work was embroidered by the ten-year-old Anna Chatarina Bager (1753-1828), daughter to one of the merchant families of Malmö.

 Sources: